seesmof/Flickster-Movies-Webapp/README.md

 Flickster is a final course project on a university discipline called "Web Technology and Web Design".
 It was created by [seesmof](https://github.com/seesmof), a passionate movie lover and aspiring web developer.

+I hope you enjoy using Flickster as much as I enjoyed creating it.
+If you have any feedback or suggestions, please feel free to contact me or open an issue on GitHub.
+Thank you!

 ## Screenshots

 ![The app in mobile view](./public/mobile.png)